gvwilson/sdxjs/src/module-bundler/index.md

 ### Using test-driven development {.exercise}

-Suppose we wanted to compress the files being stored by the file backup system in <a section="file-backup"/>
-instead of copying them as-is.
+Suppose we wanted to compress the files being stored by the file backup system in [% x file-backup %] instead of copying them as-is.
 What tests would you write before adding this feature in order to ensure that it worked correctly once it was implemented?